kevinleeex/scu_thesis_2020/README.md

 ### Prerequisites

-The following softwares you should installed before build the project.
+The following softwares should be installed before building the project.

 - TexLive
 - MacTex(on mac)